kawada708/my_first_project_fft_analysis_/README.md

 This is my first public Python analysis code as a beginner researcher.

-I'm studying thermal convection, and I wrote this script to find dominant frequencies
+I wrote this script to find dominant frequencies

 from time-series data (such as K(t)) using FFT.